 We completed a randomized, placebo-controlled, double-blind Phase 2 clinical trial of INOpulse for PAH in October 2014.
-The goal of the trial was to determine the safety, tolerability and efficacy of two different doses of INOpulse for PAH.
-In February 2016, we performed the final analysis of our Phase 2 long-term extension clinical trial of INOpulse for PAH, which is Part 2 of our Phase 2 clinical trial of INOpulse for PAH, which results from Part 1 of our Phase 2 clinical trial of INOpulse for PAH.
-After reaching agreement with the FDA and the EMA on our Phase 3 protocol, we moved forward with Phase 3 development.
+In February 2016, we performed the final analysis of our Phase 2 long-term extension clinical trial of INOpulse for PAH, which is Part 2 of our Phase 2 clinical trial of INOpulse for PAH.
+After reaching agreement with the FDA and the EMA on our Phase 3 protocol, we initiated and are currently conducting the first of two Phase 3 trials.